ssiddiqa/Travel-story-app/README.md

 - **User Authentication:** Create an account, log in, and log out securely.
 - **Blog Management:** Users can add, edit, and delete their travel stories.
+- **Comments Management:** Users can add comments on stories, view comments, and delete their own comments.
 - **Save Favorite Stories:** Save and unsave favorite travel stories.
 The saved stories can be viewed on a separate page.
 - **Search Stories:** Search for stories based on title, location, or content.
 - **Pagination:** Paginated views for managing and viewing stories.